 - RIDM Montreal International Doc Festival

-This compelling account follows a group of therapeutic clowns in a Lesbos refugee camp to reflect on the emotional undercurrents of the shared refugee experience, and the precarious state of children in times of displacement.
+This compelling account follows a group of therapeutic clowns in a refugee camp on the Greek island of Lesbos to reflect on the emotional undercurrents of the refugee experience, and the precarious state of children in times of displacement.

-Once herself a refugee, filmmaker Cynthia Choucair had escaped with her parents to Greece during the Lebanese civil.
-Her sister had since derived from the experience to become a professional clown and volunteer in Clowns Without Borders; a global organization wholly dedicated to lifting the spirits of refugee children.
-Choucair soon follows her sister and the organization to the Greek island of Lessbo, where stranded refugee children are left with a profound need of solace.
-Despite the importance of their humanitarian cause, the volunteers soon discover themselves placed in limbo by disaffected local authorities and the leaden bureaucracy of the European Union.
-With frustration growing among the volunteers following their disillusionment from a process that disregards humanitarian needs, the siblings turn their gaze inwards to delve back in their history of displacement as victims of the Lebanese War during tender age.
-With the breadth of first-hand insight and experience, this documentary offers a subtle survey of the emotional needs of refugee children.
+Once a refugee herself during the Lebanese Civil War, filmmaker Cynthia Choucair and her family settled in Greece.
+With this formative experience, and inspired by the recent refugee crisis, her sister decided to become a professional clown and volunteer with Clowns Without Borders, a global organization wholly dedicated to lifting the spirits of refugee children.
+Choucair follows her sister and the organization to the Greek island of Lesbos, where refugee children from the Syrian Civil War and other conflicts have been left stranded with a profound need for solace.
+Despite the good intentions of their humanitarian cause, the volunteers soon discover themselves in limbo between disaffected local authorities and the leaden bureaucracy of the European Union.
+As the volunteers' frustration grows, the siblings turn their gaze inwards and delve back into their own history of displacement, as tender-age victims of the Lebanese Civil War.
+With a breadth of first-hand insight and experience, Counting Tiles offers a subtle survey of the emotional and psychological states and needs of refugee children.

 87 Minutes | Arabic with English Subtitles.

 Directed by Cynthia Choucair